channi23/json-schema-ecosystem-observability-poc/docs/DETAILED_OVERVIEW.md

 - Are more projects integrating schema validation?
 - Are developer tools adopting JSON Schema more frequently?

-### Limitations

-This metric is not a perfect measure of adoption because:

-- downloads include CI pipelines
-- downloads include transitive dependencies
-- some projects may bundle Ajv

-However, despite the noise, download trends often provide a **useful directional signal** about ecosystem adoption.

 ---

 # 2. Breadth — GitHub Repositories with `json-schema` Topic